Atlantic Rally for Cruisers

 Disembark in Marina Mindelo, Cape Verde (November 12 by 1200 hrs) or Rodney Bay, St Lucia on December 06 (by 1200 hours)

-Fly out from Sao Vicente (VXE) Cape Verde or St Lucia (SLU)
+Fly out from Sao Vicente (VXE) Cape Verde or St Lucia (SLU) or (UVF)

 Either airport is a short transfer to the marina and we will help the crews organise this if required.